 I recently read an article over my morning coffee that said doctors leave approximately $125 billion on the table each year due to poor billing practices.
 Believe it or not, that's only a small piece of the pie.

 When a billing system is outdated, the organization will suffer from billing mistakes like mismatched procedures, lengthy claims processes, failure to collect co-pays, and forgetting to stay current on coding.
 At the end of the day, efficiency of your billing automation operations majorly affects the success of your business.

 So, do you think your medical claims billing software has what it takes to keep you running at peak efficiency?
 Perhaps you do.
 But as the saying goes, knowledge is power, and if you don't know exactly how billing software should improve your workflow processes and bottom line, you’ll never realize your full potential to improve and earn.

 What Should Your Medical Billing Software Programs Improve?

-There are certain features of medical billing software you should consider whether you’re opening a new medical office and need a software that can be used efficiently out of the box, or you’re an established medical practice looking to scale your current operations.
+There are certain features of medical claims billing software you should consider whether you’re opening a new medical office and need a software that can be used efficiently out of the box, or you’re an established medical practice looking to scale your current operations.
 Below is a list of features common in medical billing software programs that will help your practice through its growth phase and into maturation:

 - Turnaround Time.
 The speed and efficiency at which you turn claims into cash is a big determinate of whether or not a practice will thrive.
 The more optimized your submissions, the better your chances at a successful first pass rate will be.
 On the other hand, patient self-pay (including co-pays, deductibles, etc.) provide a large portion of patient services revenue.
 Your ability to collect on those balances in a timely manner drastically influences your bottom line.